Scroll to content

 Writing

-Our writing this term will be focused around the text 'The Highway Man' and 'Holes'.
-We will be using the text to guide our writing and will be focusing on setting and character descriptions and character descriptions as well as creating a persuasive brochure or leaflet .
-During the second half of the term, we will be using the text 'Wonder' by R.J.
-Palacio where children will be writing narratives.
+Our writing this term will be focused around the texts 'Diary of Anne Frank'.
+We will be using the text to guide our writing and will be focusing on diary entries, biographies.
+During the second half of the term, we will be using the text 'Pig-Heart Boy' by Malorie Blackman where children will be writing persuasive speeches and letters.

 Reading

 Our Guided Reading text will be the same text as in our writing lessons.
 Children will be actively participating in various activities while using VIPERS to develop their understanding of the text.
-While our reading for pleasure text is Hacker.
+While our reading for pleasure texts will be the DK books - Weather.
 It is important that your children read everyday for at least 5 - 10 mins.
 This will improve their reading skills as well as their love for reading.
-Please encourage them to do so.
+Please encourage them to do so and to write their comments in their Homework/Reading Diaries.

 SPaG

 SPaG will be taught throughout our writing lessons and as distinct lessons when needed.
-During this term, we will continue to focus on all the grammar concepts to be learnt during KS2 (See Attachment) however we will be targeting spelling using the Year 5 and 6 Statutory Spelling List.
-Please see attachments for a copy.
+During this term, we will continue to focus on all the grammar concepts to be learnt during KS2 and we will continue targeting spelling using the Year 5 and 6 Statutory Spelling List.
+A copy of this term's spelling can be found in the links at the end of the page.
 Parents please encourage your child to practice their spelling lists.

 Maths

 In Year 6 we follow the White Rose Maths scheme at Long Crendon School.
-During the first half of the Autumn term we will be focusing on the four mathematical functions: addition, subtraction, division and multiplication of numbers and Place Value of numbers up to 10,000,000 We will then move on to learning about Fractions and using our knowledge and skills to use all four operations when working with Fractions.
-Constant practice of these concepts will help your child become confident in these topics.
+During the first half of the Spring term we will be continuing with Multiplying and Dividing Fractions; Converting units of Measurement; Ratio and Algebra.
+We will then move on to learning about adding, subtracting, multiplying and dividing decimals; converting between Fractions, Decimals and Percentages; Area, Perimeter and Volume as well as Statistics.
+Constant practice of these concepts as well as their multiplication and division facts will help your child become confident in Maths.

 Geography - Where does our energy come from?